 What could be causing my baby’s cold?

 Colds are pretty common in infants and young children.
 Babies have smaller air passages in the nose, ear and throat areas, which can cause them to have trouble breathing.
 They also have weaker immune systems, which can make them more susceptible to colds.
 According to the American Academy of Pediatrics (AAP), your child might have about eight to 10 colds in the first two years of life, because colds spread easily among children—especially for kids who go to day care or have older siblings.
 Colds are caused by viruses, so to prevent babies from getting a cold, keep them away from anyone who’s sick and make sure you sanitize whatever they comes into contact with frequently (we promise, you’re not being overprotective!).

 When should I take my baby to see the doctor about a cold?

-If your child is younger than three months old, you should contact her physician, because baby’s immune system isn’t strong enough yet and she’s more susceptible to croup or pneumonia.
+If your child is younger than 3 months old, you should contact your pediatrician, because baby’s immune system isn’t strong enough yet and she’s more susceptible to croup or pneumonia.
 At the first sign of a cold, talk to your baby’s doctor.
-Newborn babies may also have a hard time breastfeeding or bottle-feeding if they’re congested, which could lead to dehydration.
+Newborns may also have a hard time breastfeeding or bottle-feeding if they’re congested, which could lead to dehydration.
 You’ll want to monitor baby’s condition frequently (no matter the age) because you’ll need to bring her to the doctor if she’s dehydrated (signs include low energy, fewer wet diapers and dry mouth and skin), struggling to breathe, has a cough that doesn’t go away or has a fever over 102 degrees Fahrenheit.